 jdbcto narrow the list of options.

-Select jdbc-query from the Data Constructs and Operators list.
+Select Query operator used with a JDBC data source from the Data Constructs and Operators category.

-StreamBase Studio creates a project for the sample.
+StreamBase Studio creates a new project for the sample.

 Make sure the database you are connecting to is up and active.

 In the Project Explorer view, open the sample you just loaded.

 If you see red marks on a project folder, wait a moment for the project to load its features.